 Lower Tract (eg, Urethral Stricture)

 Hydrostatic pressure proximal to the obstruction causes dilation of the urethra.
-The wall of the urethra may become thin, ...
+The wall of ...